Max Biaggi

-Massimiliano "Max" Biaggi (/it/; born 26 June 1971) is an Italian former professional Grand Prix motorcycle road racer who achieved six World Championships.
+Massimiliano "Max" Biaggi (/it/; born 26 June 1971) is an Italian former professional Grand Prix and Superbike motorcycle road racer who achieved six World Championships.
 With four 250 cc road race titles and two in World Superbikes, he is one of only two riders to score championships across both disciplines.

 Biaggi is a brand ambassador for Aprilia motorcycles.
-Since 2019, he has owned a Moto3 racing team, based in Monaco.
+Between 2019 and 2022, he owned a Moto3 racing team, based in Monaco.

 In 2020, Biaggi was named a FIM Road Racing Legend, followed by inductance into the MotoGP Hall of Fame in 2022.